maryash/maryash.github.io/135/syllabus_135.md

 You may use 1001C (in CSCI 136) or 1001B to do your work for this course.
 The standard Linux/Unix/MacOS C++ compiler is g++.
 If you wish to use a home computer, there are several free Linux OSs which you can install for dual-booting with Windows, including http://www.ubuntu.com .
 If you want a Linux-style environment for windows that doesn’t require installing Linux, http://cygwin.com is an alternative.

 GRADING
 5% mid-lecture quizzes.
-5% programming project I, 10% each projects II and III (this may not seem like a lot, but beware that many exam questions will be based directly on these programs), 30% midterm exam and 40% final exams.
+10% each of the three programming projects (this may not seem like a lot, but beware that many exam questions will be based directly on these programs), 30% midterm exam and 40% final exams.
 However, if you do better on the final exam than on the midterm, your final exam grade will count for 70% of your final grade.

 LATE AND MAKE UP POLICY
 There will be absolutely no late project or lab submissions.
 No exceptions.